A consensus-based global optimization method for high dimensional machine learning problems: Analysis of the mean-field limit models

 \begin{remark} Compared with Theorem \ref{thm:timecontinuous}, the choice of the parameters is much less restrictive.
 We only need (\ref{eq: ass on lam}) so that the variance can diminish to zero.
-However, we have assumed $\{\bar{x}_m^*\}$ to be bounded to have the desired result. \end{remark}
+However, we have assumed $\{\bar{x}_k^*\}$ to be bounded and condition \eqref{eq:discretecondition}. \end{remark}

+\begin{remark} In actual numerical experiments, the condition on $\s, \lam$ is much loose than the theoretical condition. \end{remark}

-To remove the assumption that $\bar{x}_n^*$ is bounded, one needs to estimate how $|\bar{x}_n^*|$ relies on the initial bounds of $|\bar{x}_0^*|$ so that the estimate can close up.
+To remove the assumption that $\bar{x}_k^*$ is bounded, one needs to estimate how $|\bar{x}_k^*|$ relies on the initial bounds of $|\bar{x}_0^*|$ so that the estimate can close up.
 For this discrete case, we have

 The issue is that the first term is hard to control now.
 A possibility to overcome this difficulty is to study the fully discretized scheme, with the noise terms discretized using the Euler-Maruyama scheme.
 This will be explored elsewhere.